AnasSAV/LIT-for-Voice/README.md

 3. Start Redis

-- Using Docker (recommended): ensure Docker Desktop is running, then from `Backend/`:
+- Using Docker (recommended): ensure Docker Desktop is running, then from the repository root:

 ```cmd
 docker compose up -d